AnTulcha/Celbridge/README.md

 # What is Celbridge?

-Celbridge is a user-friendly data processing tool.
-It provides a bridge between Python and your project, making complex tasks with data easy.
+Celbridge is an open source, user-friendly data processing tool.
+It provides a bridge between [Python](https://www.python.org/) and your project files, making complex tasks with data easy.

 **The goals of Celbridge are:**

 * Make **common tasks with data** easier and more accessible.
+* Keep your data local-first and private by default.
-* Act as **a bridge** between systems (e.g. applications, programming languages like Python, libraries, environments).
+* Act as **a bridge** between `Python` scripting and widely used filetypes such as `Excel`, `CSV`, `Markdown`, `JSON`, `HTML`, `CSS`, etc.).
-* Support a wide range of functionality via **extensions**, with a simple core application.
+* Support easy extensibility via **Python packages**, with a core editor application written in [.NET](https://dotnet.microsoft.com/en-us/) using [Uno Platform](https://platform.uno/).
+* Provide quick access to the web applications you regularly use (e.g. dashboards, support portals, docs, etc).

+> [!IMPORTANT]
+> Many thanks to [SpreadJS](https://developer.mescius.com/spreadjs) for sponsoring Celbridge and supporting open source developers!

 <br>
 <a href="https://github.com/AnTulcha/Celbridge/blob/main/Docs/Images/celbridge.gif" alt="Celbridge screenshot GIF">